ankit-m/book-recommender/README.md

 ### Pipeline

 This project uses Google Books API, Gensim API and Scikit Learn.
-The data flow in the project is as follows:-
+The data flow in the project is as follows:
 1. User submits idea in the root view
-2. Gensim finds the keywords and Google Books API retreives similar books to the idea and displays on page
+2. Gensim finds the keywords
+3. Google Books API retreives similar books to the idea and displays on page
+4. The ratings are
-3. The 'Book Suggestions' tab contains the recommended list of books for the user.
+5. The 'Book Suggestions' tab contains the recommended list of books for the user.

 For a more detailed explanation refer to the report.